thefrsh/nuenvo-temp-inc/README.md

 * temp-inc-generator - in the application properties you can change `spring.integration.polling` if you want the generator to publish messages at different rate
-* temp-inc-detector - in the application properties you can change `anomalies.detector.algorithm` to switch between two implementations to detect anomalies: `count-based` (default) or `time-based`.
+* temp-inc-detector - in the application properties you can change `anomalies.detector.algorithm` to switch between two implementations of detecting anomalies: `count-based` (default) or `time-based`.
 Except of that, you can change the maximum acceptable `deviation` and `window-size` (a range of readings/time that the average is calculated for).

 ### Maven modules